 But, don’t chastise or berate yourself.
 Rejection is painful enough – you don’t need to add to your troubles.
 Simply shine the light of consciousness on the relationship for a little while, accepting yourself in the process.

 It’s perfectly okay to make mistakes; it’s perfectly okay to feel regret, too.

-The Next Step in Stopping Your Divorce or Lover’s Rejection
+The Next Step in Stopping Your Divorce, Saving Your Marriage or Getting Your Ex Back

 To download your complimentary copy of Stop Romantic Rejection Now, enter your name and email address below.
 Your free Ebook will be delivered to your inbox and you will be able to save it to your hard drive or print it out immediately.

-Thank you for your interest in Stop Romantic Rejection Now.
+Thank you for your interest in How To Stop Your Divorce, Save Your Marriage and Get Your Ex Back Fast Training Guide.
 Your Ebook will be delivered to your inbox in a few moments.